-UGC Video Ads | AI Ad Creator for TikTok & Instagram | HeyGen
+UGC video ads | AI ad creator for TikTok & Instagram | HeyGen

 How can I create marketing videos without a production team?

-AI-generated UGC ads often perform as well as or better than creator-made content thanks to faster iteration, consistent quality, and unlimited testing.
-Many brands use AI UGC for rapid testing and scaling, then use creator content for hero campaigns or product launch videos.
+AI-generated UGC ads often perform as well as or better than creator-made content because of faster iteration, consistent quality, and unlimited testing.
+Many brands use AI UGC for rapid testing and scaling, then deploy creator content for hero campaigns or product launch videos.

 Do UGC ads work for my industry?